joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

    \end{align}
 $$

 and we have to find the last term.
-This chance depends on whether the tile Player 1 drew was one that they submitted or not.
+This chance depends on whether the name Player 1 drew was one that they submitted or not.

 Given that the first person didn't draw their own name, "1", there's a $\frac13$ chance that they submitted the name they drew.
 In that case, the second person will be drawing from three names submitted by the other three people, which will have probability $\frac39$ of being a "1".